manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and co-director of [Music, Mind, and Brain](https://www.musicmindbrain.com/).
-My research uses computational methods and innovative behavioural experiments to study how psychology and culture shape the ways people create and experience music, aesthetics, and the arts.
+bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and Co-Director of the [MSc in Music, Mind, and Brain (MMB)](https://www.gold.ac.uk/pg/msc-music-mind-brain/) and [MMB Research Group](https://www.musicmindbrain.com/).
+I am interested in the psychological and cultural foundations of complex human behaviours, such as music and art, and the role they play in society and cultural evolution.
+My research combines methods from cross-cultural psychology, neuroscience, machine learning, computational music cognition, large-scale online experiments, and big data.

 # Interests to show in About widget
 interests:
 - Music Perception and Cognition
 - Aesthetic Science
+- Creativity
 - Cultural Evolution
-- Creativity
+- Music and Technology
-- Big Data
+- MIR, Corpus Analysis, and Big Data

 # Education to show in About widget
 education: